-Centuries from now, when our alien overlords pore through the history books to get a sense of what humanity was like just after the turn of the millennium, they'll skip past the global warming bit, over the international threat of terrorism and the rigged financial systems in fear of hightailing it away to another way more civilized planet.
+Centuries from now, when our alien overlords pore through the history books to get a sense of what humanity was like just after the turn of the millennium, they'll skip past the global warming bit, over the international threat of terrorism, and the rigged financial systems for fear of getting depressed.
 What they'll then find is one of the few good things the humans of Earth currently occupy our time with: music festivals.

 We go to a lot of festivals.
 We might even consider ourselves experts on standing in a field getting our faces blasted with dance music.
-From the West Coast's transformationals to the UK's darling garden parties, boutique experimental gatherings and underground ragers in South America, these were the eleven festivals that changed the game in 2015, according to our international contributors from around the pale blue dot.
+From the West Coast's transformationals to the UK's darling garden parties, boutique experimental gatherings and underground ragers in South America, here, in no particular order, are the eleven festivals that changed the game in 2015, according to our international contributors from around the pale blue dot.